RebelToolbox/RebelDocumentation/tutorials/performance/batching.rst

     You can group similar objects together for easier batching.
 While doing so is not a requirement on your part, think of it as an optional approach that can improve performance in some cases.
-See the :ref:`doc_batching_diagnostics` section to help you make this decision.
+See the `Diagnostics`_ section to help you make this decision.

 A trick
 ^^^^^^^